30th Anniversary of ‘No Good’ single

 The original shots for the single artwork and the back cover were taken by British photographer James Fry — among the others, he worked with The Prodigy, Oasis, Public Enemy, Saint Etienne, Gary Numan, Supergrass, and a wealth of respected DJs across the last 30 years.
 A few years ago theprodi.gy team had the honor of chatting with Jim, and he told us a bunch of rare stories about this period of time working with the band.
 He recalls how the story began: «Someday Jaffa (Steve Gribbin, the guy from The Unknown Partnership design company) just said: “Can you get me some cracked mud?”…»

 ‘No Good (Start The Dance)’ music video was directed by Walter Stern and it was his first-ever collaboration with The Prodigy.
 He appeared to be in touch with exactly what the band wanted to portray.
 With this promo shoot they took a serious step towards silencing the by-now rather tedious and reactionary criticism that all proponents of techno and its various musical families were faceless acts.
-Walter found a disused market cellar beneath Spitalfields in the East End of London and concentrated on giving the film a street-level, hard look, something in his words which was «real and normal yet weird, like the party scene in Jacob’s Ladder».
+Walter found a disused market cellar beneath Spitalfields in the East End of London and concentrated on giving the film a street-level, hard look, something in his words which was «real and normal yet weird, like the party scene in Jacob’s Ladder», according to Martin Roach.

 You may find the original ‘No Good (Start The Dance)’ music video on every platform you like, so now we’ll share the rare alternate version of the video below.
 It differs from the final cut in having several additional frames.